NMReDATAInitiative/NMReDATAInitiative.github.io/NMReDATA_tag_format.md

 #### \<NMREDATA_VERSION\>

+Compulsory.
 This tag is used to specify the VERSION of the file format.
 Current version : 1.1
 ````
 >  <NMREDATA_VERSION>